 * Choose from the university’s core curriculum .

-† Physics electives are offered in alternate years.
+† Some physics electives are offered in alternate years.
 Consult the current Physics Undergraduate Handbook at www.depts.ttu.edu/phas for current scheduling.